 The Sculpture Garden

-The BiolariumBiolariums are our elegant “greenhouses” that serve also to create beautiful green “living rooms” for people to enjoy all year round.
+- Our elegant “greenhouses”, called Biolariums, serve as beautiful green “living rooms” for people to enjoy all year round.

-- The magnificent greenhouses, or Biolariums, adjacent to the swimming pool and El Monte Sagrado’s Living Spa™ are filled with flowering plants and trees.
+- The Biolariums adjacent to the swimming pool and El Monte Sagrado’s Living Spa™ are filled with flowering plants and trees.

-- The walkway around the resort is Gunnash, which uses recycled coal fired power plant ash (flyash).
+- The walkway around the resort is Gunnash, which uses recycled coal-fired power plant ash called flyash.